Rupeshpra22/Todo-Application/README.md

 I have followed this youtube video: https://www.youtube.com/watch?v=Ttf3CEsEwMQ&t=2527s

-Other than following the video, i have also made this application full responsive.
+Other than following the video, Following are the features added by me in this project:

+1: Made the application responsive

+2: Implemented the Edit functionality: Edit and update your todo and also update the localstorage.

 If you are a beginner, go give a try, this will clear your some basic concept of Javascript.